Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 Designing with real data will reveal the effectiveness of the visualization.
 Also test when there are a few data points (one or two) or many data points (100 or more).
 Adapt data visualizations for different device sizes, while anticipating user needs on data depth and complexity

 - - -

+## Types

+The following are the basic types of data visualizations.
+For detailed documentation on Data visualization, view the `Data visualization design specs.`

+Booster supports`vertical column`, `line`, `vertical bar`, `display`, `pie`, `donut `and `heatmap `charts.

+When choosing a chart type, consider your data set and what you want to convey about the data.